 - 5.1 From 1 April 2022 there is a significant change to the Accounting Code of Practice for 2022/23 onwards which the Council follows for their Financial Statements, which will impact on debt levels and prudential indicators in the future.
-This change is in relation to assets the Council leases in. - 5.2 Currently there are 2 types of leases which are treated differently through the Financial Statements at present.
+This change is in relation to assets the Council leases in. - 5.2 Currently there are 2 types of leases which are treated differently through the Financial Statements.
 From April 2022, all leases (where the Council is lessee and with a few exceptions) will require to be accounted for on the Council Balance Sheet as assets.
 For illustrative purposes, leases currently held by the Council (but not owned and therefore not currently on the Council's Balance Sheet) include leases for properties (such as Aurora/ Clydebank Town Centre Office/ Bridge Street), photocopiers, and vehicles.
-The treatment of these leases will become similar to the current accounting reporting for PPP assets. - 5.3 Accounting for these leases on the Balance Sheet will result in increases to assets and long term liabilities, affecting a number of the prudential and treasury management indicators - increasing: the 'level of debt' identified by the Council; the Capital Financing Requirement; Operational Boundary; and Authorised Limit, by the value of the leases.
-Forecast and estimates of the ratio of financing costs to Net Revenue Stream may also be affected.
+The treatment of these leases will become similar to the current accounting reporting for PPP assets.